sanderland/katrain/INSTALL.md

 These commands install [Homebrew](https://brew.sh), which simplifies installing packages, followed by the programming language Python, the KataGo AI, and KaTrain itself.

+To upgrade to a newer version, simply run `pip3 install -U katrain`

 ### <a name="MacSources"></a>Troubleshooting and Installation from sources